CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/graphical-interface.md

 Convert files locally with the **same core engine as the CLI**.
 Available from Convert-Pheno 0.35.
 Participant data stays on your computer.

+See [Video Tutorials](video-tutorials) for demonstrations with synthetic data.

 ## Install

 Download the installer for your operating system and processor from